 We will review this forecast in December 2018, when we will also issue a forecast for 2019.

-We have identified a number of risks and assumptions when making our forecast and have briefly detailed these below.
-We will continue to monitor our forecasts during 2017.
+Although there is no official data yet available for inbound tourism in 2018 at time of writing, we have identified a number of risks and assumptions when making our forecast and have briefly detailed these below.

 The year-on-year growth rate for inbound tourism is likely to be uneven during 2018.
 The first half of 2017 saw growth of 10% on 2016 whereas the final quarter saw a decline of 5%.
 The first half of 2018 will therefore be comparing against a very strong period.